yingyil06/aspect/cookbooks/kinematically_driven_subduction_2d/doc/kinematically_driven_subduction_2d.md

 temperature effects to a fully thermo-mechanical, nonlinear, strain-weakened visco-plastic, externally-driven model of oceanic subduction.
 The setup is outlined in {numref}`fig:QQ_setup`.
-The models are run for 15 My and slab tip depth, trench location, RMS velocity and temperature, and viscous dissipation are monitored.
+The models are run for 15 My and slab tip depth, trench location, root-mean-square (RMS) velocity and temperature, and viscous dissipation are monitored.
 In addition, we discuss the effects of the element size of the subduction interface and crustal layers, viscosity averaging and the solver tolerance.